fireops-software/fireops-edge-alu2g-gateway/README.md

 This repository contains the service, that is used as gateway component between the firedepartment device Alu2g and RabbitMq.

 It notifies about two different events:
-* Active alerts has changed  (e.g. a new one has been received from Alu2g, or an already known has been finished)
+* Active events has changed  (e.g. a new one has been received from Alu2g, or an already known has been finished)
-* New alerts (only delta between already known and received from Alu2g)
+* New events (only delta between already known and received from Alu2g)

 ## Configuration
 All configuration is done via environmental variables because the intended form of running the project is in a Docker container.